bienary/StegHub-DevOps-Cloud-Engineering-Website-deployment-automation-with-Continuous-Integration-Jenkins/README.md

 - Configure for automated builds:

-Go to "Configure"
+> Go to "Configure"

 > Click Triggers

->  > Select “GitHub hook trigger for GITScm polling"
+> Select “GitHub hook trigger for GITScm polling"

 > Go to Post-build actions

-> > Select “Archive the artifacts”.
+> Select “Archive the artifacts”.

-> Type ** under files to archive and then Save.
+> Type Under files to archive and then Save.